classdojo/policies/privacy.md

 >  Basically,
 >
-> We keep teacher and parent personal information until it is deleted, or until we no longer need it to provide the Service.
-We keep student personal information for as long as the account is active, unless we are required by law to retain it, or need it to protect the safety of our users.
-Additionally, for students, we have our 3-Tier Student Data Protection Policy to protect students’ information - read more here.
+> We keep teacher and parent personal information until it is deleted, or until we no longer need it to provide you with the ClassDojo service.
+We only keep student personal information for as long as the student’s account is active, unless we are required by law to retain it, or need it to protect the safety of our users.
+Additionally, for students, we have our 3-Tier Student Data Protection Policy that states how we delete students’ information after some time - our business is not about creating permanent records.

 ## What communications will I receive from ClassDojo?